BlogEmail marketing best practicesEmail preview text best practices for more opens & engagement

 ⚠️ Adding pre-preheader copy that says something other than “View in Browser” or “Unsubscribe” is one way to hedge against the unknowns of inbox display lengths.
 However, putting your preview text at the top of your email’s body might not be enough to keep your inbox display clear of interference.

-I grabbed this example from a wide-view, desktop inbox display, so the preview text continues beyond the two preheader lines to include the alt-text description, “Vogue Runway” logo and the copy of the email’s actual heading.
+I grabbed this example from a wide-view, desktop inbox display, so the preview text continues beyond the two preheader lines to include the alt-text description, “Vogue Runway” logo, and the copy of the email’s actual heading.
 This issue probably wouldn’t reveal itself when testing the display on mobile.

 I’ll explore some better alternatives to allowing your preheader copy to appear in your preview section later in this article.

-Why is designating your email’s preview text in your email’s HTML code important?
+Why is email preview text important?

 According to research from SuperOffice, the sender name and subject line of an email are the main influencers of whether someone will open a message–nearly 80% of those surveyed said these were their deciding factors.

 This makes sense.
-We’re more likely to open a message from a sender we recognize and, of course, we look to the subject line to find out why they are messaging us.
+We’re more likely to open a message from a sender we recognize, and, of course, we look to the subject line to find out why they are messaging us.

 So why bother with your email’s preview text?

-Why do movie studios bother with posters, banner ads, activations or television commercials?
+Why do movie studios bother with posters, banner ads, activations, or television commercials?

 Because it gives you a second chance to make a first impression and earn those essential opens.